 - Apply for entry-level jobs as Associate Security Analyst and Incident Responder

 - Take the Cisco Certified Cyber Ops Certification exam

 How will the course be delivered?

 You will learn through a flexible hybrid-model that combines online learning with face-to-face teaching.
 For the first eight weeks, you will learn online through tutor-led sessions, with support on CV and interview techniques.
-For the last eight weeks, you will learn on-campus with soft skills support from our Careers+ employability team and classroom support from our staff.
+For the last eight weeks, you will learn on-campus or via online-labs, with soft skills support from our Careers+ employability team and classroom support from our staff.